glennlugod/hl7-capture/docs/stories/story-dumpcap-integration.md

 As a developer, I want the application to use `dumpcap` (Wireshark) as an alternative capture backend so that HL7 messages are captured reliably across platforms (especially Windows) and existing HL7 parsing and session reconstruction work unchanged.

 This story implements a safe, event-driven adapter that spawns `dumpcap`, parses pcap/pcapng streams, extracts TCP payloads, and forwards packet payloads to the existing `HL7CaptureManager` via an EventEmitter API.
-A runtime fallback to the existing `cap` backend will be preserved.
+The legacy `cap` native module is deprecated; the app uses `dumpcap` as the supported runtime capture backend.

 ---